JeffIrwin/dotfiles/README.md

 ## Download and Setup

-Clone the repository in ~/.config/ and then rename it from neovim-dotfiles to nvim:
+Clone the repository in ~/.config/ and with the directory name `nvim`:

     # mkdir ~/.config
     pushd ~/.config
-    git clone git@github.com:JeffIrwin/neovim-dotfiles.git
+    # on Windows, use "%USERPROFILE%\AppData\Local\" instead of ~/.config

     # mv nvim nvim-BACKUP

-	mv neovim-dotfiles nvim
+    git clone git@github.com:JeffIrwin/neovim-dotfiles.git nvim
     cd nvim
     # hackety hack

 There's probably a better way for me to manage all my dotfiles than renaming the dir of the git repo, but 🤷